Private Advisor Group LLC Increases Holdings in The Procter & Gamble Company (NYSE:PG)

 In related news, insider Mary Theresa Grabowski sold 10,397 shares of the business’s stock in a transaction that occurred on Friday, August 26th.
 The stock was sold at an average price of $146.00, for a total value of $1,517,962.00.
 Following the completion of the sale, the insider now owns 4,353 shares in the company, valued at approximately $635,538.
 The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
 In other Procter & Gamble news, insider Mary Theresa Grabowski sold 10,397 shares of the business’s stock in a transaction that occurred on Friday, August 26th.
 The stock was sold at an average price of $146.00, for a total value of $1,517,962.00.
 Following the completion of the sale, the insider now owns 4,353 shares in the company, valued at $635,538.
 The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
 Also, insider Susan Street Whaley sold 907 shares of the business’s stock in a transaction that occurred on Wednesday, August 17th.
 The shares were sold at an average price of $149.33, for a total value of $135,442.31.
 Following the completion of the sale, the insider now owns 6,253 shares of the company’s stock, valued at approximately $933,760.49.
 The disclosure for this sale can be found here.
 Insiders sold 289,321 shares of company stock worth $42,559,426 in the last quarter.
 0.26% of the stock is owned by insiders.

-A number of research firms have weighed in on PG.
-StockNews.com lowered Procter & Gamble from a “buy” rating to a “hold” rating in a report on Wednesday, September 14th.
-Deutsche Bank Aktiengesellschaft reduced their target price on Procter & Gamble from $171.00 to $157.00 and set a “buy” rating for the company in a report on Tuesday, June 21st.
-Barclays reduced their target price on Procter & Gamble from $157.00 to $154.00 and set an “overweight” rating for the company in a report on Tuesday, August 2nd.
+Several equities research analysts recently weighed in on the company.
+UBS Group decreased their price objective on Procter & Gamble to $153.00 in a report on Friday, July 22nd.
 Wells Fargo & Company reduced their target price on Procter & Gamble from $170.00 to $160.00 in a report on Friday, July 22nd.
-Finally, UBS Group reduced their target price on Procter & Gamble to $153.00 in a report on Friday, July 22nd.
-Five investment analysts have rated the stock with a hold rating and seven have assigned a buy rating to the company’s stock.
-According to data from MarketBeat.com, the company currently has an average rating of “Moderate Buy” and an average target price of $162.93.
+Evercore ISI set a $170.00 target price on Procter & Gamble in a report on Monday, June 20th.
+JPMorgan Chase & Co. reduced their target price on Procter & Gamble from $165.00 to $156.00 in a report on Thursday, July 21st.
+Finally, Deutsche Bank Aktiengesellschaft reduced their target price on Procter & Gamble from $171.00 to $157.00 and set a “buy” rating for the company in a report on Tuesday, June 21st.
+Five analysts have rated the stock with a hold rating and seven have assigned a buy rating to the stock.
+According to MarketBeat.com, Procter & Gamble presently has a consensus rating of “Moderate Buy” and an average price target of $162.93.

 About Procter & Gamble